 Meadow Lane (capacity 20,229)

-Notts County lost their proud status as the world’s oldest football league club in 2019, having been an ever present since 1862.
+Notts County lost their proud status as the world’s oldest football league club in 2019, having been an ever present since 1862 but regained it again in 2023.
 However, the club didn’t move into Meadow Lane until 1910 but have played there ever since.
 The stadium is just 270m away from Nottingham Forest’s City Ground, making them the two closest stadiums in England.

 Meadow Lane was largely rebuilt in the early 1990’s, and the result was four modern looking all seater stands.
 The Derek Pavis (Main) Stand is the latest addition, opened in 1994.
 This is the largest stand and contains club offices, changing rooms and a conference and banqueting centre.
 Outside the stadium are bronze statues of club legends Jimmy Sirrel and Jack Wheeler.